Shopify is among the most popular tools for building your ecommerce website, and with good reason.

-Research shows an average of 88% of online shopping carts were abandoned in March 2020.
-Customers will shop, placing items in their cart, and leave the website without finishing the checkout process.
+Research shows an average of 70% of abandoned online shopping cart rate in 2023.
+Customers will shop, place items in their cart, and leave the website without finishing the checkout process.
 As a result, abandoned cart recovery is a critical feature for any business.
 This feature is only available for your Online Store and Buy Button sales channels, but it makes it easier for you to reach out to those customers in an attempt to get them to come back and convert.

 Coupons and Customer Loyalty

 Shopify allows general discount codes and targeted campaigns.
 You can adjust the type of coupon or discount as well.
 You can choose both percentage and monetary discounts or shipping discounts.
 It only takes about 5 minutes to set up a discount.